 Welcome to today’s blog.

-In today’s blog I will show how to configure a custom OAuth authorization custom identity Web API service within Azure to authenticate access to custom Web APIs using JWT (JSON Web Tokens).
+In today’s blog I will show how to configure a custom OAuth authorisation custom identity Web API service within Azure to authenticate access to a custom Web API using JWT (JSON Web Tokens).

 In previous blog posts I have covered various topics on OAuth, JWT, Web APIs and Azure and how they are interrelated.
-During this post I will provide links to these so that you can gain a greater perspective on those areas.
+During this post I will provide links to these so that you can gain a refresher on those areas.

 The authentication of a Web API is important when we use a web client application such as an Angular SPA based application.
 The client application can either be hosted on premises or as an Azure cloud PaaS Application Service.
 In one of my recent previous post I showed how to deploy an Angular application to Azure App Services.

 The diagram below depicts the connection between an Angular App hosted in Azure, that connects to an Azure App Service Web API identity service that uses the JWT token to login to an Azure App Service hosted Angular App, then use the same token to authenticate access to an Azure App Service Web API:

 I will go through the tasks to achieve authentication between APIs hosted within Azure App Services.
 These are: